jorgerance/sf/README.md

 ***
 ### Step-by-step Stock-to-flow calculation

+> Increase the scarcity of gold to a certain degree, and the smallest bit of it may become more precious than a diamond, and exchange for a greater quantity of other goods.  – __Adam Smith, An Inquiry into the Nature and Causes of the Wealth of Nations__

 Stock-to-flow model was initially introduced and suggested by PlanB [[1]](#1-planb--modeling-bitcoins-value-with-scarcity) as an accurate measure of Bitcoin price.
 Although the model does not take into consideration demand for Bitcoin, it does project its price according to its scarcity (stock-to-flow ratio), i.e. total supply divided by its increase over a certain period:

 ![sf](sf.png)